 Anger is a messenger that tells you something is wrong.
 Use your awareness to listen for the message.
 The problem is never the feeling of anger.
-It is how you express it that is either cleansing and healing or destructive and dis-empowering.
+It is how you express the emotion that is either cleansing and healing or destructive and disempowering.

-Keep the above steps in mind as you move forward with the following anger management help techniques for tips about how to deal with anger.
-Revisit them as needed.
+Keep this awareness and the above steps in mind as you start implementing anger management techniques that will help you deal with anger as triggering situations arise in conversations, at home, and at work and how to let anger issues go permanently.
 Use your awareness to discover which of the techniques work best for you.